Probation Violation Lawyer

 are two different standards of proof to revoke probation.
 For technical

-violations, its is by a preponderance of the evidence or 'more likely
+violations, it's by a preponderance of the evidence or 'more likely

 than not'.
-For susbstantive violations, its beyond a reasonable doubt.
+For substantive violations, it's beyond a reasonable

-of establishing by a preponderance of the evidence the violation of a
+burden of establishing by a preponderance of the evidence the violation

-condition of probation; except that the commission of a criminal offense
+of a condition of probation; except that the commission of a criminal

-must be established beyond a reasonable doubt unless the probationer has
+offense must be established beyond a reasonable doubt unless the probationer

 Individuals on probation need to keep one thing in mind - if their probation